Unrelenting: Haitian Feminism on the Front Lines

 Hunger riots, electoral crises, mass exodus of young people to Brazil and Chile, corruption, Hurricane Matthew… far from the spotlight, crises follow back to back, fatigue and resignation in their wake.
 And just when you think fatalism has settled in for good – surprises happen.
 In 2018 of one of the greatest mobilizations of the last thirty years emerged: the PetroChallengers movement.

-In a video for AJ+ in French, journalist Ralph Thomassaint Joseph explains how this movement, which started with a picture taken by filmmaker Gilbert Mirambeau Jr. asking “Kot kòb PetroCaribe a?”,“Where’s the PetroCaribe money?”
-PetroCaribe is an alliance between Venezuela and Caribbean countries whereby Venezuela sells oil to the latter with preferential payment terms, with … Continue reading has rallied an entire generation.
+In a video for AJ+ in French, journalist Ralph Thomassaint Joseph explains how this movement, which started with a picture taken by filmmaker Gilbert Mirambeau Jr. asking “Kot kòb PetroCaribe a?”,”Where’s the PetroCaribe money?”
+PetroCaribe is an alliance between Venezuela and Caribbean countries whereby Venezuela sells oil to the latter with preferential payment terms, with profits derived by countries like Haiti to then be reinvested in social and economic development projects.
+The PetroCaribe fund in Haiti is estimated at US $3.8 billion. has rallied an entire generation.

 It’s young people born after 1986 who make up the heart of the movement.
 Among them many young feminists.
 Like the fight against poverty, the fight against corruption is led with equal fervor by the flagship feminist organizations.
 Endemic corruption is made possible by successive governments in broad daylight, on an alarming scale and with total impunity.
 The PetroCaribe case is the (giant) straw that broke the camel’s back, for a generation that sees no viable future but does not want to emigrate.
 The Haitian feminist movement showed true political savvy by never falling in thrall to the siren song of the depoliticization of poverty nor those of the disempowerment of the state in favor of a simplistic anti-imperialist discourse.
 Haitian youth organizing articulates claims against interference among its battle, condemning the US support of Parti Haitien Tet Kale (PHTK), the political party of former President Michel Martelly, also that of current President Jovenel Moise.
 On January 31, when the first court-audited report on the PetroCaribe funds was to be made public, the American ambassador Michelle J. Sisson and the French Ambassador Jose Gomez dropped by the Haitian Parliament for a “courtesy visit” in the midst of political maneuvering around Venezuela.
 The timing of this meeting raised many questions in Haitian press.